BrittaRude/BrittaRude.github.io/inputs_about/_posts/2020-10-24-britta-rude-research.md

 - The World Bank, 2021.
 The effect of poverty-level wages on unemployment and overall welfare.

 - The World Bank, 2021.
 Small-area estimates of poverty indicators and the Fay-Herriot Model.

+- The World Bank, 2021.
+Assessing vulnerability to poverty through the Vulnerability Tool.